 ELAC's SAAVE provides resources, educates people and promotes awareness of domestic violence, rape, acquaintance rape, and other forcible and non-forcible sex offenses.
 SAAVE is partnered with the ELAC Women's and Men's Support Center, located in F5-315.
-Contact SAAVE Team Chair Eileen le (leef@elac.edu) or Co-Chair Cecilia Cruz, (cruzc3@elac.edu) for meeting dates and times.
+Contact SAAVE Team Chair Eileen le (leef@elac.edu) for meeting dates and times.
 Women's and Men's Support Center also provides referrals to places in the community that help and support victims of sexual assault, domestic violence and stalking.
 Additionally, educational materials on violence prevention and intervention are available at the center.
 For more information contact the Women's and Men's Support Center at (323) 780-6754.